gis-ops/wordpress-markdown-git/README.md

 The newest version, which might not have made it into the plugin store yet, can be installed via the [WP Pusher](https://wppusher.com/download) plugin.

-## Related projects
+## Contributions from other projects

-- [`github-markdown-css`](https://github.com/sindresorhus/github-markdown-css): CSS project for the Github flavored Markdown style
+- [`github-markdown-css`](https://github.com/sindresorhus/github-markdown-css): CSS project for the Github flavored Markdown style, License MIT
+    - This plugin maintains a copy of the CSS file
-- [`nbconvert`](https://github.com/ghandic/nbconvert): Wordpress plugin to convert Jupyter notebooks into blog posts
+- [`nbconvert`](https://github.com/ghandic/nbconvert): Wordpress plugin to convert Jupyter notebooks into blog posts, License MIT
+    - The idea for this plugin was mainly inspired by `nbconvert` and borrows some of the HTML and CSS

 ## Sponsors